 - Competencies for Cognitive and Psychomotor Skills, and

 - Competencies for Professional and Ethical Values.

 Each of these areas addresses a set of foundations or competencies upon which the College curriculum objectives are based.
-Therefore, upon completion of the undergraduate dental program, the student is expected to demonstrate achievement of the stated competencies in each area.
+Therefore, upon completion of the predoctoral dental program, the student is expected to demonstrate achievement of the stated competencies in each area.

 It is acknowledged that the dental college’s basic science curriculum is essential in establishing a sound scientific basis for the practice of dentistry and is far more encompassing of modern biomedical science than is included in the clinical competency statements that follow.